reneedefour/reneesworkspace/content/posts/21/social-media-usage.md

 ---

 Have similar thoughts that you’d like to share or want to start a discussion?
-Feel free to [get in touch](mailto:briannedefour@gmail.com).
+Feel free to [get in touch](mailto:briannedefour@gmail.com) via email.

 [^1]: [https://yctct.com/roadmap-reclaiming](https://yctct.com/roadmap-reclaiming)